 - Be patient—the restaurant gets particularly busy 12:30-2:00 but is much quieter before and after

-- It’s possible to avoid the masses (sometimes)—most people swam within 10 feet of the beach, but we swam out a little farther and were alone with schools of fish, sea urchins, and coral
+- It’s possible to avoid the masses (sometimes)—most people swam within 10 feet of the beach, but we swam out a little farther and were alone with schools of fish, sea urchins, and coral.
+Consider bringing a snorkel set to see them up close.
+[Also, check out our helpful guide on the best snorkel gear for traveling.]

 - Transportation is convenient—we had no trouble getting a shuttle to Maho Beach from the cruise port or getting one back

-- Leave plenty of time—St. Maarten has a number of drawbridges that can stop traffic for sometime; while it only took about a half-hour to get to Maho Beach, it took us closer to an hour to return to the ship in the afternoon
+- Leave plenty of time to return to your ship—St. Maarten has a number of drawbridges that can stop traffic for some time; while it only took about a half-hour to get to Maho Beach, it took us closer to an hour to return to the ship in the afternoon